No products in the cart.

 ” My TDS level is not close to zero…my system isn’t working. “

 It’s a huge misconception that if a TDS reading is not very close to zero, their filtration system isn’t working or that it’s inefficient.
 You must consider what type of filtration you have!

 Monitoring TDS levels is most helpful if you have a reverse osmosis system.
-Reverse osmosis is intended to take everything out of the water including naturally occuring minerals (TDS).
+Reverse osmosis is intended to take nearly everything out of the water including naturally occurring minerals (TDS).
 You would expect to see a very low TDS level with a reverse osmosis system (< 50ppm).
 If you take a TDS reading and it’s not very low, it indicates that your reverse osmosis system may not be functioning properly and/or needs a filter or membrane change.

 If you have an ultrafiltration system, one of the benefits of this style of filtration is that it keeps healthful minerals in your water.
 As a result there will be a healthy level of TDS in your water.
 A lot of folks make the switch from a reverse osmosis system to an ultrafiltration one and panic when the TDS reading is not close zero, or around the TDS level their RO system provided.
 A reverse osmosis system should be removing everything including the minerals; ultrafiltration retains healthful minerals.
 Remember that the perfect amount of TDS in drinking water is 300 – 500 ppm (assuming the TDS count is due to minerals).
 Ultrafiltration may reduce TDS if it’s harmful contaminants that comprise the TDS level, but ultrafiltration will not remove all TDS.
 Ultrafiltration does not add minerals to water either, it maintains what’s already in there.
 Keep in mind that if your incoming water has more than 500 ppm TDS, ultrafiltration is not recommended.